Cyphexl/placename-insights/docs/doc-final.md

 ## Data Scraping and Collection

-GeoNames is main data set which we will use to predict the location of the input city name.
-We do the first check about this data set.
+GeoNames is main dataset that we will use to predict the location of the input city name.
+We did some general stastistics on the dataset:

 |       | latitude     | longitude     |
 | ----- | ------------ | ------------- |